Deividev365/calculadora/readme.md

 ## Installation

 You can set up everthing just using the windows cli.
 Here's the folliwing commands to set up.
+It's important to have the gcc installed: <a href="https://www.mingw-w64.org/">gcc</a>

 ```bash
 cd desktop/